sopskirk/simpler/README.md

 All information on how to get started can be found [here](https://github.com/sopskirk/simpler/wiki/Introduction).

+## Version

+Currently, the latest version of Simpler is 1.0 beta on 23/06/2018.

 ## License

 The Simpler framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).